 This stunning waterfall is located just off the Pacific Crest Trail — the one made famous by Cheryl Strayed’s incredible memoir, Wild — but is more commonly visited by campers and road trippers than serious hikers.

 It’s located in the far north of Northern California, north of Redding and close to Mount Shasta.
-There is ample parking (paid with a $10 fee for upkeep), and then it’s just a short walk to the falls, making it one of the more easily accessible waterfalls in California.
+There is ample parking (paid with a $10 fee for upkeep), and then it’s just a short walk to the falls, making it one of the more easily accessible waterfalls in California, especially since it’s a perfect stop on many Northern California scenic drives!

 However, as beautiful as the falls are, they do require ample cautioning.
 This is definitely no easy hike!
 It’s a 13-mile roundtrip hike, which can be punishing in the summer heat, and there are many search and rescue missions conducted each year to help tired hikers who underestimated the hike.